maguzj/coupled_learning/README.md

 ## TO DO LIST:

+- Implement conversion toJAX
+- Implement efficient prunning, back compatible with labeling and indices.
+- Implement plotting routines, using Ax as arguments.
-- Implement edge allostery :white_check_mark:
+- Implement Read the Docs
-- Implement epochs :white_check_mark:
+- Implement triangular networks